Samsung 990 Pro vs 990 EVO: Which One to Choose?

 Conclusion: Which one to choose

-For performance-oriented users with good budgets, I would recommend the 990 Pro any day.
-It has great sequential and real-world performance numbers along with good user ratings.
+For performance-oriented users with reasonable budgets, I would recommend the 990 Pro any day.
+It boasts impressive sequential and real-world performance numbers, along with favorable user ratings.
 It has good thermal efficiency and competitive power consumption.
 I mean, there are reasons why the Samsung 990 Pro comes at the top when we start to talk about the Gen 4.0 drives.
-So, for performance but a little expensive price, it is worth going for the 990 Pro.
+For performance, although at a slightly higher price, it is worth opting for the 990 Pro.

 The 990 EVO is best for mid-tier systems and even low-end users.
-It can fill in the gap for an extra drive on a Gen 5.0 motherboard using just the 2 PCIe lanes and saving the bandwidth.
+It can fill in the gap for an extra drive on a Gen 5.0 motherboard, utilizing just the two PCIe lanes and saving bandwidth.
 It can also be used as a primary drive on a full-fledged Gen 4.0 motherboard and M.2 slot.
 It would save you some money as well, but you have to compromise on DRAM and performance.

 References and Resources: